 For over five years, I assisted students in gaining acceptance to medical schools across the country with the UC Davis School of Medicine Postbaccalaureate Program.
-That since 2012, I’ve been a consultant at Accepted.
+Since 2012, I’ve been a consultant at Accepted.
 During all of this time, I helped my clients write some really successful letters of interest – in fact, more than 90% of my clients have received acceptances and matriculated into medical schools and other health professional programs.

 So let’s dive right in!
 What can you do to create a strong, compelling letter of interest?